openmaptiles/openmaptiles-tools/README.md

 Optionally you may pass extra arguments to `psql` by using `PSQL_OPTIONS` environment variable.
 For example `PSQL_OPTIONS=-a` makes psql echo all commands read from a file into stdout.
 `PSQL_OPTIONS` allows multiple arguments as well, and understands quotes, e.g. you can pass a whole query as a single argument surrounded by quotes -- `PSQL_OPTIONS="-a -c 'SELECT ...'"`

+### Performance optimizations
+Materialized views can be refreshed in parallel using `run-sql refresh-views` command.
+This could be especially useful if the `CREATE MATERIALIZED VIEW` statements had `WITH NO DATA` clause.